catflip/bluzelle-discord/README.md

 ![image](https://user-images.githubusercontent.com/62529025/125551586-a26aff62-8678-434e-b316-770021512389.png)

-9. now you can edit the code whatever you like it, because this discord bot is using typescript easily see the type and some of the desciprtion of what particular command does.
+9. now you can edit the code whatever you like it, because this discord bot is using typescript,you can easily see the type and some of the desciprtion of what particular command does.

 # Run the discord server bot in vps